What is Homeschool Louisiana?

 Upon request, Homeschool Louisiana will send your support group leader information and membership application forms.
-The support group’s leadership must sign the application stating that it adheres to HOmeschool Louisiana’s “Statement of Faith,” “Statement of Education and By-Laws.”
+The support group’s leadership (not their members) must sign the application stating that they are in agreement to Homeschool Louisiana’s “Statement of Faith,” “Statement of Education and By-Laws.”
 The membership dues are currently $10 per member family in the support group.
 Homeschool Louisiana votes to receive new member groups twice a year at the annual Homeschool Louisiana Convention and at the annual Leadership Conference.

 How Do Home School Support Groups Form?

 Homeschool support groups form in many ways.
 Some have formed when families meet at the park or zoo during the day.
 Some have decided it is easier to form a support group closer to home rather than commuting across town or another city.
 Others may meet at their local church.